AM (Arctic Monkeys album): Musical style

-The album draws inspiration from various musical genres, including indie rock, psychedelic rock, blues rock, hard rock, heavy metal, desert rock, R&B, soul, and hip hop.
+The album draws inspiration from various musical genres, including indie rock, psychedelic rock, blues rock, hard rock, heavy metal, desert rock, R&B, funk, soul, and hip hop.
 In the first interview of the AM press campaign, Alex Turner told journalist Matt Wilkinson of NME that the album sounded "like a Dr. Dre beat, but we've given it an Ike Turner bowl-cut and sent it galloping across the desert on a Stratocaster", adding that it "sounds less like four lads playing in a room this time.
 Essentially, that's what it is, but if you can find a way to manipulate the instruments or the sounds to the point where it sounds a bit like a hip-hop beat that'd be boss in your car, then I think there's something quite cool about that."
 Turner also cited Outkast, Aaliyah, Black Sabbath, Captain Beyond and The Groundhogs as influences.
 Guitarist Jamie Cook also cited The Rise and Fall of Ziggy Stardust and the Spiders from Mars as an inspiration for the album, saying that it was one of the only albums they listened to while recording AM.

 Arctic Monkeys took a different approach to recording AM in comparison to their previous album, Suck It and See, with Alex Turner stating that it is much more a "studio album".
 The band incorporated new instruments to record the album; they used keyboards such as piano, organ, and celeste, a Hohner Guitaret, and a vintage drum machine.
 Recording was done differently as well; producer James Ford stated that, instead of the "live" recording technique of the previous album, this album was recorded mainly with bass guitar and drums laid down first with emphasis on groove.
 Helder's drum kit was often set up in unconventional ways to achieve different sounds.
 Guest musicians Josh Homme, Bill Ryder-Jones, and Pete Thomas were featured on the album.
 Thematically, the album concerns frustration surrounding tainted romance, sex and loneliness.